-At the foot of the hills, Prahladavarada Narasimha temple located.
+At the foot of the hills, there is Prahladavarada Narasimha temple.
 It is the blessing Prahalad of Lord Narasimha Swamy.
 The architecture of this temple is in Vijayanagar format.

 The deity is under the peepal tree, with thorny bushes around it.
 To reach upper Ahobilam, one has to ascend a 10.5 km path.
 Several shrines are present along the way from the foot of the hill to upper Ahobilam.

 Karanda Narasimha, Yogananda Narasimha:

 Vedadri and Garudadri are two crests of hills divided by Tirtham.
 From there, Tirtham joins Penna and Kumadavati.
-This Tirtham considered as a river that flows inside during the part of its course.
+This Tirtham is a river that flows inside during its course.

 As we move forward, there appears a temple called Kroda Narasimha.
 Here, Lord Narasimha is in the boar avatar.

 Jwala Narasimha comes after the Malola Narasimha.
 The deity in this shrine is the fierce complete avatar of the Lord Narasimha.
 Lord Narasimha’s anger will be extreme here.
 He tore Hiranyakasyapa apart.

 People worship Lord Narasimha’s Shakta avatar in this shrine.
 Finally, the upper Ahobilam temple is Swayambhu, the self-manifested.
 The devas witnessing the ferocious form of Lord Narasimha while he was killing the demon, sang the following phrases in his praise.

 ‘Narasimha Pranamam Devam Aho Balam Aho Balam‘

 And legend behind it is that Garuda worshipped the Lord in that great cave and realised the Lord.
-Since then the place is known to be Ahobila.
+Since then, the place has been called Ahobila.

 Holy Tirthas in the ahobilam temple:

-Lord Narasimha, after assassinating the demon, washed his hands in this Tirtham.
-Since then the water is red.
+After assassinating the demon, Lord Narasimha washed his hands in this Tirtham.
+Since then, the water has been red.